 Experiential Tourism Tour in Misminay 2D/1N

-In Misminay there are no luxurious hotels, but the attention is first class, neon lights are exchanged for millions of stars, the air-conditioned rooms do not exist, but the dry climate and that cold typical of the mountains will make you feel comfortable; This will be a phenomenal experience where you will learn to weave, grow and taste the typical food of the andean communities.
+In Misminay there are no luxurious hotels, but the attention is first class; neon lights are exchanged for millions of stars.
+The air-conditioned rooms do not exist, but the dry climate and that cold typical of the mountains; will make you feel comfortable.
+This will be a phenomenal experience where you will learn to weave, grow land; and you’ll taste the typical food of the andean communities.

 Experiential Tourism Tour in Misminay Trip Overview